Subhash Runwal: Associations

 Subhash serves as president of Jain International Trade Organisation, president of Bharat Jain Mahamandal and treasurer of World Jain.
 He is trustee of the Mahavir Foundation and Subhash Runwal Education Foundation.

 Family

-Subhash is married to Chanda and have two son Sandeep, Subodh and one daughter Sangeeta.
-His son Sandeep Runwal and Subodh Runwal are now working with him in his real estate business.
+Subhash is married to Chanda and has two sons Sandeep, and Subodh and one daughter Sangeeta.
+His sons Sandeep Runwal and Subodh Runwal are now working with him in his real estate business.